GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
 >
-> ~ *James Gleick*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts